If you’re a nurse working per diem as an independent contractor and you need to file your taxes, you’ve come to the right place.

 The possible deductions here are broad, from disposable everyday items to long-lasting medical devices.
 The ones that nurses most commonly list are cleaning supplies (disinfectant, hand sanitizer, paper towels, etc.), educational materials and reference guides, protective gear (PPE, scrubs, etc.), small medical tools (blood pressure monitor, stethoscope, etc.), and occasionally equipment rental.
 Some of these items may feel petty to document, but they can add up in your deductions.

 No doubt the best way to make tax time quick, easy, and get the largest deduction possible is to track your expenses year-round.

 There are many personal finance tools (some free) out there that can help you categorize your expenses for your deductions, and track them quickly and easily, like Expensify (Android, iOS) or Freshbooks (Android, iOS).
 You can also download a separate mileage tracker, like MileIQ (Android, iOS).

-Quickbooks is worth mentioning, not because of their automatic mileage tracker, but because it’s an Intuit product and is fully integrated with TurboTax.
+Quickbooks is worth mentioning, not just because of their automatic mileage tracker, but because it’s fully integrated with TurboTax.
 Your expenses are already categorized correctly and easily imported into TurboTax for year-end tax returns as well as quarterly estimates.